dprada/Pynoramix/doc/source/tutorial_kinetic_analysis.rst

    :scale: 70 %

-This time we atleast observe a bi-exponential behavior in the '1 to 2' distribution in agreement with our first guess.
+This time we **at least observe a bi-exponential** behavior in the '1 to 2' distribution in agreement with our first guess.
 But if we compare the relaxation times, **by simple inspection we conclude that distributions are different** from those obtained before from the clusters trajectory,